 Day-1 Arrival at Agra.
 Travel to Bah (Chambal Area, 80 kms from Agra).
 Evening visit to Bateshwar Temple.
 Boat ride for Bird watching.
-Early morning park visit either a walk or by hand rickshaws in Bharatpur Sanctuary can be really rewarding for Bird watchers.
-Proceed in afternoon to Bah (130 kms - 3.5 hrs) via Agra.
+Arrival at Agra.
+Proceed to Bah (70 kms - 2 hrs).
 Chambal area around Bah is renowned for being a prime destination for Migratory bird watching and Alligators (Gharials).
 Visit Bateshwar Temple in the evening, time permitting.
 Birds are generally found on the riverfront around Bateshwar Temple.
 A closer look at the birds is possible by taking a boat ride in the river.

 Day-2 Morning River Safari.
 Afternoon visit to the Fort.
 Morning River Safari in the Chambal River.
 Chambal river is characterised by ravines on both its sides.
 200+ varieties of migratory birds thrive in these ravines and make them their nesting site.
 Alligators (Gharials) and Marsh Crocodiles are found in good numbers in the river and are easily spotted during the safari.